MattiooFR/mattioofr.github.io/posts/the-longevity-diet.md

 .. type: text
 -->

-A few years ago I got interested in the diet science.
-I am in my 20s and I've never been fat or not healthy, but still I thought that maybe there was ways of anticipating my aging with a better diet.
+A few years ago I got interested in the **diet science**.
+I am in my 20s and I've never been fat or not healthy, but still I thought that maybe there was ways of **anticipating my aging** with a better diet.
 I read a few books and one made lots of sense to me, which I tried to summarize in the following article.
 It is a book written by Valter Longo about a mimicking fasting diet.
-The idea is to have the full benefits of a water fasting diet, while still eating specific vegetables that would not prevent the body from getting into starvation mode.
+The idea is to have the **full benefits** of a water fasting diet, while still eating specific vegetables that would not prevent the body from getting into starvation mode.

 ### Full disclaimer

-I must say that this book, even if it seems to be baked by science, is still a book.
-All the evidence that Valter Longo shows needs to be replicated and explored more deeply before this can be called a truth.
+I must say that this book, even if it seems to be baked by science, is **still a book**.
+All the evidence that Valter Longo shows **needs to be replicated** and explored more deeply before this can be called a truth.
 I decided to try it because fasting is not a very dangerous experimentation, but I would recommend anybody reading that article to be cautious and not to take everything said here for absolute truth.
-Don't do anything stupid if you are not feeling healthy and talk with your doctor before.
+Don't do anything stupid if you are not feeling healthy and **talk with your doctor before**.
 <!-- TEASER_END -->

 ## What do my body gets from food